divakaivan/lolesports-voice-analytics/README.md

 ![conceptial-model](project_info/conceptial_model.svg)

 - **Audio:** Extracted from videos, storing technical properties and linked to game transcriptions for further analysis.
-- **Game Transcription:** AI-generated text derived from audio, including summaries, clarity levels, and hype metrics.
+- **Game Transcription:** Includes AI-generated text derived from audio, summaries, clarity levels, and hype metrics.
 - **Video:** YouTube video containing in-game communications for a team.
 - **Team:** Represents a lolesports team, linking to player names and the league they belong to.